adamwwilkinson/Obsidian-Vault/System's Programming/Processes.md

 ### Process States
 #### Processor's View
-Execute machine instruction from main memory, unaware how these instruction provided by the program counter are linked, or how they make up an entity we call a process.
+Execute machine instruction from main memory, unaware how these instructions provided by the program counter are linked, or how they make up an entity we call a process.

 #### Process' View
 Either being executed by the processor, or is waiting to be executed.

 Therefore, there are two possible process states: **Running** and **Ready**.

-Can a process determine itself what state it is in?
+*Can a process determine itself what state it is in?*

 ### Process Transitions
 OS's role is to manage the execution of existing and new processes by moving them between the two states until they finish.